Moshe Zakai: Biography

 Moshe Zakai was born in Sokółka, Poland, to his parents Rachel and Eliezer Zakheim with whom he immigrated to Israel in 1936.
 He got the BSc degree in electrical engineering from the Technion – Israel Institute of Technology in 1951.
 He joined the scientific department of the Defense Minister of Israel, where he was assigned to research and development of radar systems.
 From 1956 to 1958, he did graduate work at the University of Illinois on an Israeli Government Fellowship, and was awarded the PhD in electrical engineering.
 He then returned to the scientific department as head of the communication research group.
 In 1965, he joined the faculty of the Technion as an associate professor.
-In 1969, he was promoted to the rank of orofessor and in 1970, he was appointed the holder of the Fondiller Chair in Telecommunication.
+In 1969, he was promoted to the rank of professor and in 1970, he was appointed the holder of the Fondiller Chair in Telecommunication.
 He was appointed distinguished professor in 1985.
 From 1970 until 1973, he served as the dean of the faculty of Electrical Engineering, and from 1976 to 1978 he served as vice president of academic affairs.
 He retired in 1998 as distinguished professor emeritus.

 Moshe Zakai was married to Shulamit (Mita) Briskman, they have 3 children and 12 grandchildren.